Leonhardskirche

 Mary Altar

-Another highlight in the Leonhardskirche is the Chapel of the Savior with its remarkable suspended wooden vault.
-The 18th century pews - originally from the Karmelitenkirche - are delicately carved in Rococo style.
-Several murals, dating back to the 15th and 16th century, decorate sections of the church walls.
+Another highlight in the Leonhardskirche is the Chapel of the Savior, with its remarkable suspended wooden vault.
+The eighteenth-century pews – originally from the Karmelitenkirche – are delicately carved in Rococo style.
+Several murals, dating back to the fifteenth and sixteenth centuries, decorate sections of the church walls.

 Visiting Leonhardskirche